vu-maple-lab/surgtool_challenge/README.md

 After the training was complete, the ResNet model was used for the second "Trial Phase."
 To correctly classify a tool, every other tool was masked out, and the model was inferenced again.
 We compared the output scores when the other tools were masked out and when they were not.

-We trained and ran inference using an Intel i9-13900K CPU and NVIDIA RTX 4090 GPU.

 <img src="figs/trial_phase.png" alt="drawing" width="1000"/>

+After a classification label is determined, we extracted an initial bounding box around the segmentation mask and scaled it down manually to a suitable size.

+An Intel i9-13900K CPU and NVIDIA RTX 4090 GPU were used for training the ResNet.

 ## Running the Code
 Python 3.8 and PyTorch 2.0.1 was used to execute the project.
 You can install the necessary models from [this Google Drive link](https://drive.google.com/drive/folders/1q4RZPZ2cdhV6SMhZDEK83sNrqWuvtFNO?usp=sharing).
 There, you will need to install ternaus16.pt and category1.pt.